snowdej/finapp/spec.md

-# Pension & Property Financial Projection Tool — Developer Specification
+# Pension & Property Financial Projection Tool — Developer Specification (Refined)

 ## 1. Overview

 A browser-based, single-user application for comprehensive pension and property financial planning.
 The tool allows creation of a detailed household plan, flexible income and asset tracking, scenario modelling, and data visualisation.
 The application prioritises local data privacy (all data is stored locally), and uses British English and GBP (£) throughout.

+---

 ## 2. Requirements

 ### Functional Requirements

-* Users can create and manage a “Household Plan” containing:

-  * Multiple named people (e.g., Jo, Fred), each with age, sex, and tracked year-by-year
-  * Flexible, user-defined income, investment, asset, and commitment categories (with templates for salary, rental, ISAs, etc.)
-  * Assignment of items to a person
-  * Per-item attributes: name, owner, type, amount, frequency, start/end date, index-linking, growth rate, tax treatment, notes, etc.
-  * Nominal/future and net present value calculations for all projections, per item and for the plan overall
-  * Global (plan-wide) inflation/growth/discount rates, overridable at category or item level
-  * Full scenario system: clone/edit/save independent scenario copies, amend any detail, compare/export results
-  * Initial values for investments/assets, with specified growth/contribution/withdrawal, plus manual override per year to reset to reality
-  * Commitment/outgoing items support multiple frequencies (one-off, monthly, weekly, quarterly, annual), end dates, inflation-linking per entry
-  * Age-tracking for all people (children/adults); items can be linked to age-based triggers/milestones
-  * Property assets track name/location, ownership, purchase price/date, value/growth, mortgage details, rental income, planned sale, sale assumptions, remortgage/equity options
-  * Only DC (defined contribution) pensions, with all standard features: contributions (personal/employer), salary sacrifice, tax relief, growth, charges, lump sum/drawdown scheduling, etc.
-  * Allow any income to be sourced from an asset (e.g., ISA/SIPP withdrawal), with balance automatically reduced; or simple custom-labelled sources
-  * Create custom future events (positive/negative, dated, optional asset linkage, label, assignment)
-  * Timeline/list view for future events
-  * Yearly, tabular (Excel-like) snapshots for all figures, with export for actual plan and all scenarios
-  * Full plan or scenario export/import as JSON, including all configuration and data
-  * Option to start from an empty plan or a prepopulated sample (JSON template)
-  * Data validation: prevent duplicate names, warn but allow negative balances, highlight missing/invalid fields, soft (warning) validation unless critical
-  * In-app git-like history timeline (all changes, timestamps, rollback/view old version)
-  * Single-user only, no authentication, all data local; user specifies local file save location
-  * All UI and terminology in British English; only GBP (£) as currency
-  * Dashboard is the landing page (no onboarding or guided tour)
+* Users can create and manage a **“Household Plan”** containing:

+  * Multiple named people (e.g., Jo, Fred), each with:

+    * Age (tracked by date of birth)
+    * Sex
+    * Unique or auto-assigned names ("Person 1", etc. if blank)
+  * All people tracked year-by-year for projections (age milestones supported)
+  * Flexible, user-defined income, investment, asset, and commitment categories (templates for salary, rental, ISAs, etc.)
+  * Assignment of items/assets to one, many, or all participants (joint ownership is always equal split)
+  * Per-item attributes: name, owner(s), type/category, amount, frequency, start/end date, index-linking (inflation), growth rate, tax treatment (label only), notes
+  * Allow manual override of a specific asset/item value for a single year ("known value"), with future projections using the override as the new base

+    * List and manage all manual valuation points per item, with add/remove
+    * Manual override events recorded in change timeline/history
+    * Overrides highlighted in tables/graphs
+  * Commitment/outgoing items support frequencies: one-off, monthly, weekly, quarterly, annual; have end dates and can index-link by inflation (category or item override)
+  * For properties/assets:

+    * Assign name/location
+    * Assign one or more owners (equal split)
+    * Track purchase price/date, current value (growth/inflation), and a timeline of multiple loans/mortgages
+    * Each loan: amount, interest rate, start/end, repayment type, overpayment
+    * Net asset value = asset value minus all outstanding asset-backed loans
+  * Only DC (defined contribution) pensions, supporting:

+    * Owner, fund/provider label, starting balance
+    * Personal & employer contributions (frequency, amount, start/end)
+    * Salary sacrifice (destination: tracked asset or cash)
+    * Tax treatment label
+    * Growth/charges
+    * Lump sum withdrawal, drawdown schedule
+  * Any income/commitment can be assigned to a person, or all adults (joint by default, children separately)

+    * All income and expenditure is assumed joint for adults, unless assigned to a child
+    * Destination for income: cash, asset, or other account as specified by user
+  * Plan-wide default assumptions for inflation and growth rate, with category default and per-item override (precedence: plan-wide < category < item)
+  * Custom future events (positive/negative, dated, optional asset linkage, label, assignable to household/person)
+  * Timeline/list view for all future events
+  * Yearly, tabular (Excel-like) snapshots for all figures, with option to group/merge/expand/collapse by broad categories (e.g., all ISAs, all income sources)
+  * Full plan or scenario export/import as JSON, including all configuration, metadata (plan name, date, schema version, GUID)

+    * On import, always create a new plan with a unique GUID; prompt to rename on conflict
+  * Option to start from an empty plan or prepopulated sample (JSON template)
+  * Validation:

+    * Prevent negative balances only for investments (block save); allow negatives elsewhere with warning
+    * Block on critical date errors (end before start, invalid dates)
+    * Auto-label missing person names (e.g., Person 1)
+    * Soft warnings (not blocking) for other fields/issues
+  * Git-like in-app history timeline:

+    * Track each significant interaction: add/remove/edit items, assumption/growth changes, manual overrides
+    * Each event records: auto-generated summary, date/time, base/scenario, type
+    * User can view history, revert to previous plan state (hard reset only)
+    * Export of a base plan or scenario as JSON; import as new plan
+  * Scenarios:

+    * Scenarios listed; click to switch active scenario, updating main dashboard/tables/graphs
+    * Only one scenario shown at a time
+    * Base scenario clearly indicated
+  * Dashboard is landing page; no onboarding/tour
   * Light/dark mode toggle
-  * No integrations, reminders, or alerts in the first version
+  * No integrations, reminders, or alerts in v1
-  * General accessibility best practices (labels, keyboard, screen reader friendly)
+  * General accessibility best practices
+  * All UI in British English; GBP (£) only

 ### Non-Functional Requirements

-* Local, browser-based operation; no data is sent off-device
+* Local, browser-based operation; all data stored locally via IndexedDB (with localStorage fallback if needed)
-* Fast, responsive UI suitable for tabular and graphical data
+* User chooses export location for JSON/CSV files (no cloud storage, no outbound network traffic)
-* Modular codebase for future extensibility (e.g., multi-user, integrations)
+* Modular codebase for future extensibility
-* Secure: no cloud storage, no cookies unless for theme/local settings
+* Fast/responsive UI; summary views/grouped tables for large datasets
+* No authentication or multi-user support

 ---